 28. Walk, Bike, or Carpool to Work/School

 Save on fuel or gas when you share car rides with colleagues or neighbors instead of driving your car.
 Walking or biking can be cheaper and healthier alternatives if you live just within the vicinity.
+Consider taking public transportation.

 Actually, by applying this tip you can obtain a double benefit: some savings in your account and a healthy body, that doesn’t require expensive medical intervention.
-However, not all diseases can ve prevented, and if something has happened, you can always rely on an emergency loan.
+However, not all diseases can be prevented, and if something has happened, you can always rely on an emergency loan.

 29. Prepare Your Own Lunch/Snacks